Dk4LL/utils/README.md

-# utils
+# About project

-Directory where some files necessary for the configuration of my unix-like systems are saved.
+This directory is where some files necessary for the configuration of my unix-like systems are saved.

 ## Fonts
 * FiraMonoNerdFont-Bold